Angela Borchers Pascual

 Can you please describe your research?

 My research is focused on black-hole binaries, where two black holes merge to form a remnant black hole.
 I am particularly interested in asymmetric systems, where the remnant black hole can gain a recoil or kick velocity, travelling away from the binary and sometimes even their host galaxies.
-This process is imprinted in the radiated gravitational-wave signal.
-My work is centred around the interpretation and modelling of these signatures, to better understand the sources of the signals detected in current and future gravitational-wave detectors.
+This process is imprinted in the radiated gravitational-wave signal, and my work is centred around the interpretation and modelling of these signatures, to better understand the sources of the signals observed in current and future gravitational-wave detectors.

 Please let us know why you chose the Max Planck Institute for Gravitational Physics for your research.